Lyapunov-Based PI-Like Control for Robust Trajectory Tracking of a Four-Wheel Independently Driven and Steered Robot: Design and Experimental Validation: Experimental validation

 The mobile robot used for experimental validation was originally designed for vertical-surface locomotion and nondestructive testing.
-Its structure combines carbon-fiber tubes and 3D-printed acrylonitrile styrene acrylate (ASA) components, providing high stiffness at low mass.
-The robot is actuated by eight DC motors (Dynamixel XH430-W210), with four assigned to wheel steering and four to wheel driving, enabling quasi-omnidirectional motion and stable orientation during vertical operation.
-Torque-controlled actuation allows high-rate control updates.
-The hybrid adhesion system consists of an electric ducted fan and a drone-type propulsion unit arranged near the robot’s center of gravity.
-This configuration enhances adhesion and compensates for gravitational effects during vertical motion.
+Its structure combines carbon-fiber tubes and 3D-printed acrylonitrile styrene acrylate (ASA) components, providing a high stiffness-to-mass ratio.
+The robot is actuated by eight Dynamixel XH430-W210 smart servo actuators, four assigned to wheel steering and four to wheel driving, enabling quasi-omnidirectional motion and stable orientation control during vertical operation.
+The actuators expose a torque (current) control mode that can be commanded at high update rates.
+The hybrid adhesion system comprises an electric ducted fan and a drone-type propulsion unit arranged near the robot's center of gravity; this configuration enhances adhesion and compensates for gravitational loading during vertical motion.

-The control system is implemented on an onboard computer running ROS 2, using the \texttt{ros2\_control} framework to provide a unified velocity control architecture for the driving and steering wheels.
-Fig. \ref{experimental_setup} illustrates the experimental configurations of the robot on the vertical test surface and the horizontal test surface.
+The low-level control system runs on an NVIDIA Jetson NX onboard computer executing ROS 2 Humble in a containerized (Docker) environment.
+The \texttt{ros2\_control} framework provides a hardware abstraction layer for coordinated velocity control of the drive and steering wheels.
+The onboard computer interfaces with the actuators through a U2D2 communication converter, which bridges the host and the motor bus.
+The actuators' half-duplex TTL serial protocol limits the control loop to an update rate of 500~Hz.
+This rate is sufficient to track the commanded wheel-velocity references while using motor torque as the control input.
+Fig.~\ref{experimental_setup} illustrates the experimental configurations of the robot on the vertical and horizontal test surfaces.